Awannaphasch2016/TODO-Manager/ProjectBasedTODOs/LearningProjects/learning_tools_todo.md

                 * linear regression
                 * profiling utilities

-* what can visidata do?
+* here> what can visidata do?
+    * things I still need to learn
+        * basic
+        * edit Contents
+        * aggregation
+        * Grouping data and sdescriptie statistics
+    * what is data toolkit?
+    * what is data visualization?
     * Toc
         * basic features
             * Loading Data